The Orc Rebellion

 Integration and the Imperial Orcs

 The years followed saw a painstaking rebuilding of skills.
 Urizen teachers taught the orcs to read and write, while smiths from Wintermark and the Marches taught them to work a forge.
 Those who joined the army were equipped with old weapons and armour.
-It was impossible to recreate the tribes; that identity was lost to the centuries of slavery.
+It was impossible to recreate their culture; that identity was lost to the centuries of slavery.
 Most orcs were keen to abandon the past and embrace the opportunity they had won and create a name for themselves as citizens of the Empire.
-Those that joined an Imperial Army formed themselves into fighting companies, called legions, and these quickly became as pivotal to them as their tribes had once been.
+Those that joined an Imperial Army formed themselves into fighting companies, called legions, and these quickly became as pivotal to them as their nation had once been.

 Imperial generals were hesitant to use the orcs at first, there remained a conviction amongst some that the Imperial Orcs would prove unreliable in battle, some even whispered that their loyalties could not be trusted.
 Orc generals pushed for them to be deployed, rightly believing that the only way such doubts could be dispelled would be through victories on the field.
 The orcs were convinced that only military victories against the barbarians would eventually bring them a chance to claim lands of their own.